Use Code

 What’s the Connection Between Impaired Fasting Glucose and Insulin Resistance?

 In some cases, impaired fasting glucose can be related to insulin resistance<sup>9</sup>, but not always.
-It can be a combination of insulin resistance or that your body just isn’t making enough insulin to regulate blood sugar.
+It can be a combination of insulin resistance or your body isn’t making enough insulin to regulate blood sugar.

 Insulin resistance means that while your pancreas releases insulin, your cells ignore the signal.
 Glucose stays in your blood and remains high.
 It’s like insulin keeps calling, but no one answers.

-It’s a vicious cycle because your body will keep pumping out more and more insulin to find equilibrium.
+It’s a vicious cycle because your body will keep pumping more insulin to find equilibrium.
 Sometimes the cells will eventually wake up and answer the phone, but it takes more insulin to keep the phone ringing.
 But other times, the pancreas will just give in and hang up, and insulin production drops off completely.

 Lifestyle habits are incredibly effective for regulating blood sugar.
-A well-known program called the Diabetes Prevention Program<sup>10</sup> (DPP) has been used all over the country for people with prediabetes and impaired fasting glucose.
+A well-known program called the Diabetes Prevention Program<sup>10</sup> (DPP) has been used nationwide for people with prediabetes and impaired fasting glucose.
 Studies show that people who follow the suggested lifestyle modification program reduce their risk of progression to diabetes, even compared to people who rely on medications.

 Impaired fasting glucose is a wake-up call.
 It’s information you can use to motivate you to make changes.
 Here are some of the ways you can improve fasting glucose: